Skip to main content

 Entities

-In the Entities tab, you can see to which Models and Applications this interceptor is currently attached.
+In the Entities tab, you can see Models and Applications this interceptor is currently associated with.
 By binding interceptors here, you control exactly which AI endpoints (and in what order) will invoke your custom pre- or post-processing logic.

 ColumnDefinition